Through the Looking Glass: Life behind the knife.

 Results of the artwork will be shown at each community venue at the conclusion of the workshops and at an end of project exhibition (following government guidelines venue tbc)

-There will also be images shown online through the artist’s website and social media platforms.
+There will also be images shown online through the artist’s social media platforms.

 This project is funded by Arts Council England: